 The resulting interpolated values are made available to the appropriate basic components.

-See the documentation for covariate_table
+See the documentation for covariate_table for details.

 optional; named numeric vector of parameters.

-This will be coerced internally to storage mode double
+This will be coerced internally to storage mode double.

 optional character vector; contains the names of accumulator variables.
 See accumvars for a definition and discussion of accumulator variables.